Concentration-Based Inference for Evaluating Horizontal Mergers

 Papers from arXiv.org

-Abstract: Antitrust authorities routinely rely on concentration measures to evaluate the potential negative impacts of mergers on consumer welfare.
-Using a first-order approximation argument with logit and CES demand, I characterize a simple formula that shows the welfare effect of a merger on consumer surplus is proportional to the change in the Herfindahl-Hirschman Index (HHI), where the proportionality coefficient depends on the price responsiveness parameter, market size, and the distribution of market shares within and across the merging firms.
-My results imply that merger harm is correlated with the merger-induced change in HHI but not the level of pre-merger HHI.
-I provide numerical evidence on the accuracy of my formula.
+Antitrust authorities routinely rely on market concentration measures to assess the potential adverse effects of mergers on consumer welfare.
+Using a first-order approximation argument with logit and CES demand, I derive the relationship between the welfare effect of a merger on consumer surplus and the change in the Herfindahl-Hirschman Index (HHI).
+My results suggest that merger harm is correlated with the merger-induced change in HHI, and the proportionality coefficient depends on the price responsiveness parameter, market size, and the distribution of market shares within and across the merging firms.
+I present numerical validation of my formula along with an empirical illustration.

 New Economics Papers: this item is included in nep-com, nep-ind and nep-reg